ByThePowerOfScience/Blog/OOP_is_just_spicy_FP.md

 &nbsp;

-Something interesting is that a lot of languages have classes implicitly declare an interface (the set of all of its public members) corresponding to their types, which yeah I wouldn't say that's a bad thing, but it distracts from what's really going on.
+Something interesting is that a lot of languages have classes implicitly have an interface corresponding to a class's type: the set of all of its public members.
+I wouldn't say that's a bad thing, but it masks what's really going on.

-The first two examples I show are just explicitly showing that true model of an object: its "interface" (not "interface class", I mean "the way you interact with it"), its state (the data that interface acts on), and the implementation of the interface to do the things the interface describes.
+The first two examples I show below are just explicitly extracting that true model of an object: its "interface" (again, not "interface class", I mean "the way you interact with it"), its state (the data that interface acts on), and the implementation of the interface to do the things the interface describes.

 &nbsp;